 - Make sure you do not use any Batavians.
 It spoils it, and will turn it into a Bloody Mary.

-Habitation at the terp region at the shores of the Wadden Sea dates back 2,600 years.
-Or, to formulate it more precisely, the European ‘terp culture’ is circa 2,600 years old.
-When the Romans arrived in these wet, peaty and swampy regions at the beginning of the common era, the peoples living on these terps (see note further below) were the Frisians, called the Maiores Frisii ‘Greater Frisians’ in the northwest of the Netherlands, and more to the east the Maiores Chauci, the area between the River Ems and the River Weser what is now the region Ostfriesland in Germany.
+Habitation at the terp region on the shores of the Wadden Sea dates back 2,600 years.
+Or to formulate it more precisely, the European ‘terp culture’ is circa 2,600 years old.
+When the Romans arrived in these wet, peaty and swampy regions at the beginning of the common era, the peoples living on these terps (see note further below) were the Frisians, called the maiores Frisii ‘greater Frisians’ in the northwest of the Netherlands, and more to the east the maiores Chauci, the area between the River Ems and the River Weser, what is the region Ostfriesland in Germany today.
 Archaeological research shows differences in culture between the Chauci and the Frisii, but at the same time it shows intensive contacts existed between them too.
 It is unclear whether the area what is now province Groningen in the Netherlands belonged to the Frisii or to the Chauci.

-The Minores Frisii ‘Smaller Frisians’ had their territory in what is today province Noord Holland.
-At the coasts more to the south, what is current province Zeeland today, south of the Limes Germanicus (‘border’) of the Roman Empire, lived the Frisiavones.
+The minores Frisii ‘smaller Frisians’ had their territory in what is today province Noord Holland.
+Along the coasts more to the south, what is current province Zeeland south of the limes (‘border’) Germanicus of the Roman empire, lived the Frisiavones.
 The Frisiavones can be considered Romanized Frisians (IJssennagger 2017).
-Along the coastal area between the Frisavones and the Minores Frisii lived, from the first century AD, the Cananefates.
+Along the coastal area between the Frisavones and the minores Frisii lived, from the first century AD, the Cananefates.

-After the collapse of Roman Empire and after the dark Migration Period, light is shone again on these territories that had been redistributed between peoples.
+After the collapse of Roman empire and after the so-called dark Migration Period, light is shone again on these territories that had been redistributed between peoples.
 Guess what?
 Frisians everywhere!
 Frisians seemed like Gremlins who had multiplied after they had become wet.
-And plenty of water in this environment: rivers, swamps, salt marshes, sea and lots of rain.
-The Frisians were present from inlet the Zwin in northern Belgium, read out post The Frontier known as Watery Mess: the coast of Flanders, to the River Weser in the northwest of Germany, and soon after they would settle at region Nordfriesland too.
+And plenty of water in this environment.
+Rivers, swamps, salt marshes, sea and lots of rain.
+The Frisians were present from inlet the Zwin in western Flanders, read our post The Frontier known as Watery Mess: the coast of Flanders, to the River Weser in the northwest of Germany.
+Soon after they would settle at region Nordfriesland in Germany and Denmark too.

-It is therefore tempting to think the genes of the tribe of the Frisians are a continuum from the year 600 BC till this very day.
+It is therefore tempting to think the genes of the tribe of the Frisians are a continuum from the year 600 BC to this very day.
 Well, it is not.
 Actually, this cocktail has a different recipe, as you might have tasted already.
-Research, archaeological and toponymical, is pretty conclusive about the fact the tidal marshlands of the northern Netherlands, especially in present-day province Friesland (also Mid Frisia or Central Frisia), were nearly abandoned during the period ca. 325-425.
+Research, archaeological and toponymical, is pretty conclusive about the fact the tidal marshlands of the northern Netherlands, especially in present-day province Friesland (also named Mid or Central Frisia) were nearly abandoned during the period ca. 325-425.

 “you only could hear the seagulls cry”